kasiaetryk/Portfolio_1/README.md

 ## Synopsis

-This is a simple quote machine, which gives random quotes.
+Examle of company website prepare as a "one page".

 ## Motivation

-The purpose of this project was teach me how API works.
-I use following technologies: JavaScript and jQuery.
-Styling done using Sass, you need to compile your css files [Grunt/ Koala/ etc.]
+I use following technologies: HTML, CSS/Sass, JavaScript and jQuery.

 ## Installation

 Download whole git repository and add files to your project.
-Styling done using Sass, you need to compile your css files [Grunt/ Koala/ etc.]

 ## License